Rich and creamy vegan mushroom pasta. Packed with mushrooms and mushroom flavor and ready in 30 minutes or less. The perfect weeknight meal.

 How To Make Vegan Mushroom Pasta

-Add vegan butter to a pot along with some chopped onions and fry until the onions are softened.
+- Add vegan butter to a pot along with chopped onions and fry until the onions are softened.

-Add in some salt, black pepper and dijon mustard and stir in.
+- Add salt, black pepper and dijon mustard and stir in.

-Cook up some pasta of your choice (we used penne) and then add it in with the sauce and mix in.
+- Add cooked pasta of your choice (we used penne) and fold it in.

 I was at first SOOO confused until I realized they were using the completely wrong coconut milk and that there is such a thing as sweetened coconut milk – definitely don’t use that one!